midonet/midonet/DEVELOPMENT.md

 ### Distro packages

 The build script provides targets to build debian, rpm and tar packages.
-In all cases packages will be found in midolman/build/packages/ and cluster/midonet-cluster/build/packages.
+In all cases packages will be found in the following directories:

+    midolman/build/packages
+    midonet-cluster/build/packages
+    midonet-tools/build/packages
+    python-midonetclient

+On ubuntu you can install required packages with:

+    # apt-get install ruby-dev
+    # apt-get install ruby-ronn
+    # gem install fpm

 Building debian packages: